Generic Name: amikacin (a-mi-KAY-sin)

 Therapy has been associated with potential neurotoxicity, ototoxicity, and nephrotoxicity.
 Patients with impaired renal function, advanced age, dehydration, and those who receive high dosage or prolonged therapy are at an increased risk of toxicity.
 Monitor renal and auditory function during therapy and discontinue therapy or adjust dose if there is evidence of ototoxicity or nephrotoxicity.
 Aminoglycoside-induced ototoxicity is usually irreversible.
 Serum concentrations of aminoglycosides should be monitored when feasible to assure adequate levels and to avoid potentially toxic levels.
 Neuromuscular blockade and respiratory paralysis have also been reported following administration.
-Concurrent use of other potentially neurotoxic or nephrotoxic agents, or potent diuretics should be avoided .
+Concurrent use of other potentially neurotoxic agents, nephrotoxic agents, or potent diuretics should be avoided .

 Commonly used brand name(s)

 Amikacin injection is used to treat serious bacterial infections in many different parts of the body.
 Amikacin is for short-term use only (7 to 10 days).

 Amikacin belongs to the class of medicines known as aminoglycoside antibiotics.
 It works by killing bacteria or preventing their growth.
 However, amikacin will not work for colds, flu, or other virus infections.

 Amikacin injection is usually used for serious bacterial infections for which other medicines may not work.
 However, it may also cause some serious side effects, including damage to your hearing, sense of balance, and kidneys.
 These side effects may be more likely to occur in elderly patients and newborn infants.
 You and your doctor should talk about the benefits of amikacin as well as the risks.